 for vitiligo skin condition

-Comments: Patients with vitiligo who want to try ginkgo biloba could take a 40 mg capsule twice daily for a few weeks or months to see whether there is any improvement.
+Comments: Patients with vitiligo who want to try ginkgo biloba could take a 40 mg capsule every other day for a few weeks or months to see whether there is any improvement.
 One positive effect of ginkgo biloba is that it can enhance mental focus and concentration.
 If two capsules a day is too potent, you could drop to one ginkgo capsule daily.

 ginkgo biloba can treat vitiligo and I want to know if this information